LarsDenBakker/blog-posts/developing-without-a-build/article.md

 However nowadays I think build tools and bundlers should be primarily for production optimization, for development I think we can go back to basics.
 Browser support for es module features has improved a lot in recent years.

 In this article we will explore different ways of loading modules in the browser, and offer practical advice on how to handle different scenarios.
-We will start by looking at javascript modules, and later look at html, css and json as well.
+We will start by looking at javascript modules, and later look at HTML, CSS and JSON as well.

 ## Loading modules in the browser
 This is not exact step by step tutorial, but you can follow along with any of the examples by using any simple web server.
 For example `http-server` from npm.
 Run it with `-c-1` to disable time based caching.